Chapter 3:

 The dragon’s slitted eyes focused on her.
 “Have you not noticed anything… unusual about the creatures chasing you?”

 Hisui’s expression was blank, and so was mine.
-I thought she was supposed to be smart.
+Did she actually not notice…?

 “No?”
 The sleeved hand on her mouth did little to hide the dragon girl’s mirth.
 “Well, no matter.
 One of you chose to be a god.
-My brother’s testing the other three, but I’m pretty sure the culprit is among us.
+My brother is testing the other three, but I’m pretty sure the culprit is among us.
 Is it you, pipsqueak, or you, oblivious one?”

-One sixty-five.
-I was one-sixty five.
-More importantly, though… it seemed as though I hadn’t been the only one to see and hear the castle and the voice, respectively.
-Had everyone been asked the same question?
+More importantly, though: it seemed as though I hadn’t been the only one to see and hear the castle and the voice, respectively.
+Someone else within our group had answered ‘god’ instead of ‘beetle’.
+Had they been asked the same question?
 Had everyone heard the same story?
 Was there a wrong answer?
-Even more importantly–the other three being tested by this dragon girl’s sibling implied… wait.
+Even more importantly—the other three being tested by the sibling of this dragon girl implied that… wait.

 Why was I trying to find logic in a dream?